oracle-livelabs/apex/ai-world-hol-apex/3-create-app/create-app.md

 In this Lab we will import sample data into our Autonomous Database, create a simple APEX application on the data, and then add GenAI Chatbot into our application.
 If you have existing data in your Oracle Database, this is a great opportunity to quickly build a powerful application on top of it.

+By the end of this lab, users will understand how to upload data into the app, be able to create a functional APEX application, and integrate a GenAI Chatbot to interact with their data dynamically.

+Estimated Time: 40–45 minutes

 ### Objectives

 In this lab, you will: